redhat-cop/cert-utils-operator/README.md

 1. `keystore.jks`: this Java keystore contains the `tls.crt` and `tls.key` certificate.
 2. `trustsstore.jks`: this Java keystore contains the `ca.crt` certificate.

-The password of these keystores is always `changeme`.
+The default password for these keystores is `changeme`.
+The password can be changedby adding the following optional annotation: `raffa.systems/java-keystore-password: <password>`

 ## Showing info on the certificates